Cisco-UKI-DevX/Terraform-Lab-Guide/README.md

 Terraform Cloud will then ask you to confirm and apply the changes proposed

 ### Approach 2 - Terraform Cloud (local mode)

+As we mentioned in the introduction another approach is to simply use Terraform Cloud as the backend only and a place to store Terraform state.
+When we manage infrastructure with Terraform, a .tfstate file is maintained, when new resources is defined in config a difference is ran during the plan stage and this is how Terraform decides what it needs to create or destroy.
+This statefile.
+While useful poses a challenge when working in a collaborative environment, where multiple teams are making changes to Terraform state (In our case the DevOps and Infrastructure teams).

+To solve this problem it is recommended when using Terraform outside a test environment to keep a central state, there are many options for doing this one of the most popular by is Terraform Cloud.

+As we mentioned earlier, as our dCloud environment we're using for this lab sits behind a VPN full Terraform Cloud runtime isn't a viable option as theres no direct network access.
+Therefore in this exercise we will show how to use TFC as a way to keep central state and have mutliple teams making/applying changes to a Terraform config.

+### Step 1

+Just as we did in approach 1.
+If you've just signed up with Terraform Cloud and created a new organization, the first page you'll see is the "New Workspace" page.
+You can also create a new Workspace by choosing "Workspaces" from the main menu, and then the "New Workspace" button.

+On the "New Workspace page", select "No VCS connection" and give the workspace a name

+On the final step, "Advanced options" unchanged, and click the purple "Create workspace" button to create the workspace.

+Now your workspace has been created, go into settings > general and set the workspace to local.
+Save your changes and set the TFC window to one side.